 - The injection contains 20,000 times the needed dose; it also contains preservatives

-- Some studies have linked this extreme amount to cancer, because vit K causes “rapid cell division,” which is problematic in newborns.
+- Some studies have linked this extreme amount to cancer because vitamin K causes “rapid cell division,” which is problematic in newborns.
 Other studies have been said to debunk this.

-- May affect bilirubin levels and increase the likelihood of newborn jaundice (as vit K affects liver function), as well as potential brain damage from high bilirubin levels
+- May affect bilirubin levels and increase the likelihood of newborn jaundice (as vitamin K affects liver function), as well as potential brain damage from high bilirubin levels

 There are other options, however.
 Some recommend oral vitamin K supplementation of about 200 mcg per day for 5 weeks.
 Others recommend that mothers make sure to ingest vitamin K-rich foods and/or supplements as needed.
 Alfalfa is extremely rich in vitamin K, and can be consumed in a pregnancy/nursing tea (it promotes pregnancy health as well as milk production).
 This appears to be the safest way to help babies’ vitamin K levels: mothers’ continued supplementation with vitamin K via foods or alfalfa in tea (an infusion is necessary; a basic ” tea” which is steeped for a short time won’t pull much of the nutrient out).

 Innocuous enough, right?
 A simple bath.
-But baths at a hospital use harsh soaps to scrub all the remaining vernix off the baby, and aren’t especially gentle (they have to do it fast, after all…).
+But baths at a hospital use harsh soaps to scrub all the remaining vernix off the baby.
+Plus they aren’t especially gentle (they have to do it fast, after all…).
 I learned this from my grandmother, who was a nurse.

 There are benefits to not bathing the baby, too.
-Leaving the vernix in the skin can help prevent dryness.
+Leaving the vernix on the skin can help prevent dryness.
 There is some evidence that it has immunological benefits too.

 Wiping babies off gently and using only water on them until they are a few weeks old is a smart idea.
 Bathing at home with a very gentle baby wash is another alternative.

-A few moms feel like they cannot bond with their babies well if they are “dirty,” and if this is the case, you may consider bringing a gentle baby wash and performing the bath yourself (or asking a nurse to do it in your room) immediately.
+A few moms feel like they cannot bond with their babies well if they are “dirty.”
+If this is the case, you may consider bringing a gentle baby wash and performing the bath yourself (or asking a nurse to do it in your room) immediately.

 What do you do about newborn procedures?
 Which do you do, and why or why not?